luiscarlosgph/how-to/3d-slicer/README.md

 Run
 ---

-Open your terminal and go to the directory where you have **3D Slicer** installed.
+Open your terminal and navigate to the directory where you have **3D Slicer** installed.
 If you are following this tutorial, you should be already there, then run:
 ```
 $ ./Slicer
 ```